Stock of the Day

 Here are some ways that investors could benefit from investing in Google:

-• The current stock price is around $2,800, reflecting strong market confidence in Google's growth potential.
+• The current stock price is around $1400, reflecting strong market confidence in Google's diverse revenue streams.

-• The Google Cloud segment has seen significant growth, with increasing demand for cloud services among enterprises, contributing to higher revenue.
+• The Google Cloud segment has shown impressive growth, with increasing demand for cloud services and AI solutions, positioning Google as a key player in the tech industry.

 Alphabet Bear Case